 At Rytualist, we consider ourselves a skincare business with a mission.
 We believe in creating a culture that empowers us to acknowledge and nurture the importance of self-care, regardless of what form that takes.
 Most of us may define self-care as simply allowing ourselves time to care for our physical and mental wellbeing through activities that support that, such as meditation, hiking, yoga, massage, skincare, or cozying up with a book.
 We recognize, however, that there are others who are in situations where their self-care needs are much more basic.
-We have made it our mission to donate our time and a portion of our profits to organizations that support the self-care needs of women and girls.
+We are purpose driven and have made it our mission to donate our time and a portion of our profits to organizations that support the self-care needs of women and girls.

 A basic, self-care need for women and girls are menstrual products.
 We seldom hear much about accessibility of menstrual products in mainstream media but what we do know is that they are expensive and not usually available at food pantries.
 There is one organization who’s trying to destigmatize how we think and talk about menstrual products, as well as advocate for and provide free products to any girl or woman who needs them.